sdgluck/docs.humio.com/content/administration/digest-rules.md

 desirable.
 But raising it reduces the number of small segments generated, since segments get flushed after at most that amount of time.
-Reducing to 30 minute interval to say 5 minutes would make the fail-over happoen much faster, but at the cost of normal operation, as there would be 12 _ 24 = 288 segments in each data source per day, compared to the 2 _ 24 = 48 with the current value.
+Reducing to 30 minute interval to say 5 minutes would make the fail-over happen much faster, but at the cost of normal operation, as there would be 12 _ 24 = 288 segments in each data source per day, compared to the 2 _ 24 = 48 with the current value.
 The cost of having all these extra segments would slow down normal operation somewhat.